Dersyx/Kronos/README.md

 To run Kronos, simply type: `python kronos.py --host x`, where x is the host you want to scan, while in the Kronos directory.

-**IF**, when you run the script, you get an AttributeError, that is due to you missing the vulners api key.
+**IF**, when you run the script, you get an AttributeError, that is due to the script missing the vulners api key.
-In order to get an api key, register at the [vulners website](https://vulners.com).
+In order to get an api key, register an account at [vulners website](https://vulners.com).
 Once you have registered, go to the menu by clicking on your name in the top right-hand corner.
 Click on the **API KEYS** tab.
 Generate an api key with the scope "api".
 From there, copy your api key into the code in place of ADD KEY HERE in the VULNERSAPI variable (Line 12).